From Fair Decision Making to Social Equality: Model

 These dynamics make the tenets concrete.
 For each group $G=j$, $\pi_t(\cdot|j)$ describes the potential qualification profile.
 The function $f_1$ represents the \emph{retention at the top}: the rate of retention of the sub-population with potential $v=1$ due to the current policy.
 The function $f_0$ represents \emph{change for the better}: the fraction of the potential $v=0$ sub-population that progresses to have evaluation $1$.
 Equivalently, one can pair these with their counterparts to describe full conditional distributions.
 The pair $1-f_1$ (\emph{change for the worse}) and $f_1$ are the conditional distribution describing the response of an individual with potential $v=1$ into actual evaluations $0$ or $1$ respectively, while the pair $1-f_0$ (\emph{retention at the bottom}) and $f_0$ are the same respectively for an individual with potential $v=0$.

 It is worth making a couple of remarks about these dynamics.
 First, the two groups' responses are identical since the choice of $f_1$ and $f_0$ does not depend on the group.
-To justify this, note that in fairness considerations such as demographic parity one makes the inherent assumption that the groups are ex-ante equal in all respect except for their qualification profiles, as otherwise there may be other reasons to treat them differently based only on their identity.
+To justify this, note that in fairness considerations such as demographic parity one makes the inherent assumption that the groups are ex-ante equal in all respect except for their qualification profiles.
 Second, the groups do not interact through the functional form of the dynamics.
 Differences between groups and any potential coupling between groups can only happen through the different and interacting selection rates induced by the policies.

-Finally, leaving $f_0$ and $f_1$ entirely arbitrary is good for generality but may lead to esoteric behavior.
-It may be more reasonable to to restrict them in certain natural ways.
-One assumption to make, for example, is that change is harder than retention. \begin{assumption}[Status quo bias] For all $x,y\in[0,1]$: